simbamford/styleguide/pyguide.md

 See README.md for details.
 -->

-# Google Python Style Guide
+# The Python Style Guide, Illustrated with Tempting Pictures of Cheesecake

-<a id="background"></a>
+<a id="introduction"></a>
-## 1 Background
+## 1 Introduction

-Python is the main dynamic language used at Google.
-This style guide is a list of *dos and don'ts* for Python programs.

-To help you format code correctly, we've created a [settings file for Vim](google_python_style.vim).
-For Emacs, the default settings should be fine.

-Many teams use the [yapf](https://github.com/google/yapf/) auto-formatter to avoid arguing over formatting.
+### Why Python?
+Computers are the new workers and coders are the new supervisors.
+Python is a very widely used computer language and it’s part of my toolkit as an engineer.
+It’s the closest thing we have right now to a lingua franca between humans and computers.
+However, all languages have idioms and regional variations, and Python is no exception.
+This style guide is a list of dos and don'ts for Python programs.
+It’s the modern equivalent of your English professor yelling “You’ve split your infinitive, boy!”.
+It is taken from the “Google Python Style Guide”, (https://google.github.io/styleguide/pyguide.html).
+I’ve slightly modified it to remove specific references to Google and certain of their internal practices, since this is a good generally useful style guide.

+### Why cheesecake?

+I like cheesecake, don’t you?

+### Yes, but why Python and cheesecake?

+Artistically, I’m a fan of juxtaposition, or as Monty Python might have called it: “putting things on top of other things”.
+I am, like very many other people, a grateful beneficiary of the open source and creative commons movements.
+I’ve published a couple of mash-ups before, under pseudonyms.

+Sim Bamford, 2019

 <a id="s2-python-language-rules"></a>
 <a id="python-language-rules"></a>